 The Family of Herbert Beenhouwer has entrusted the care of their beloved one to Avista Cremation & Burial Funeral Home "where healing begins".

-To plant a tree in memory of Herbert Beenhouwer, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of Herbert Beenhouwer, please visit our tribute store.